Democrats might have a better chance to flip the Senate than you think

 Blankenship is under fire for another anti-McConnell ad

-Finally, Republican Don Blankenship is under fire after releasing an ad that attacks Mitch McConnell’s “China family.”
+Finally, Republican Don Blankenship, who is running for the Senate in West Virginia, is under fire after releasing an ad that attacks Mitch McConnell’s “China family.”
 Asked about the ad by NBC’s Ali Vitali last night, Blankenship responded: “In order to have a racist statement you have to mention a race or a derogatory comment about a race.
-What Country a person resides in or was born in has nothing to do with that...it’s about countries...it’s not about race.”
+What country a person resides in or was born in has nothing to do with that. ...
+It’s about countries. ...
+It’s not about race.”